Kittanning Expedition: Expedition

 Armstrong led 300 Pennsylvania provincial soldiers from Fort Shirley on August 31.
 By September 7, the column had reached the vicinity of Kittanning.
 Signs of a small Indian camp prompted Colonel Armstrong to detach a dozen men under Lieutenant James Hogg to monitor it while the column moved on toward the village.
 The next morning Armstrong launched a surprise attack on the village.
 Many of the Kittanning residents fled, but Captain Jacobs put up a defense, holing up with his wife and family inside their home.
-When he refused to surrender, his house and others were set on fire, touching off gunpowder that had been stored inside.
+When he refused to surrender, Lieutenant Robert Callender set his house and others on fire, touching off gunpowder that had been stored inside.
 Some buildings exploded, and pieces of Indian bodies flew high into the air and landed in a nearby cornfield.
 Captain Jacobs was killed and scalped after jumping from his home in an attempt to escape the flames.

 The battle ended when the entire village was engulfed in flames.
 Prisoners informed Armstrong that a party of 24 men had left the day before in advance of another planned raid.
 This news caused Armstrong some concern over the fate of Lieutenant Hogg, so he precipitately ordered a withdrawal.
 They were met after several miles by a mortally wounded Hogg, who reported that his force had been attacked by a larger Indian force.
 Some of his men had immediately fled, and most of the rest had been killed.
-By September 13, Armstrong and his remaining force had returned to Fort Loudon.
+Armstrong and his remaining force marched to Fort Lyttleton to rest.
+By September 13, they had returned to Fort Loudoun.
 According to Armstrong's report, he took 11 scalps and freed 11 prisoners, mostly women and children.
 He estimated that his men killed between 30 and 40 Indians.
-Many of the white captives who were not rescued were ferried across the Allegheny River in canoes, then taken by foot over trails into Ohio, where they were assimilated into the tribes.
+Many of the white captives (including Marie Le Roy and Barbara Leininger and Hugh Gibson) who were not rescued were ferried across the Allegheny River in canoes, then taken by foot over trails into Ohio, where they were assimilated into the tribes.
 Many were not rescued until Henry Bouquet brought them back from Ohio to Pennsylvania in 1764.